 Estimate Principal assumptions Possible effects Reference Fair value measurement of investment property The expected yield and income on the investment property asset.
-Gain or loss from a change in the fair value of investment property For information on the changes in the anticipated yields on the fair value of investment property, see Note 13, "Investment Property".
-Fair value measurement of fixed assets Discount rate, anticipated operating profit, anticipated occupancy rates Other comprehensive income or loss in respect of a change in the fair value of fixed assets For information on the changes in the discount rate, anticipated income and anticipated occupancy rates, see Note 14, "Fixed Assets".
+Gain or loss from a change in the fair value of investment property See Note 13, "Investment Property".
+Fair value measurement of fixed assets Discount rate, anticipated operating profit, anticipated occupancy rates Other comprehensive income or loss in respect of a change in the fair value of fixed assets See Note 14, "Fixed Assets".
 Uncertain tax positions The extent of the uncertainty that the Group's tax positions will be accepted (uncertain tax positions) and the risk of it incurring any additional tax and interest expenses.
 This is based on an analysis of a number of factors, including interpretations of tax laws and the Group's past experience.
 Recognition of additional income tax expenses See Note 30, "Taxes on Income".
 Assessment of probability of contingent liabilities Whether it is more likely than not that an outflow of economic resources will be required in respect of legal claims pending against the Company and its investee companies.
 Reversal or creation of a provision for a claim For information on the Company's exposure to claims, see Note 31C, "Contingent Liabilities".